 In other words, if a British person makes an express choice to elect the UK law to apply to the succession, this choice shall apply in Italy with respect to the entire Italian estate regardless of the fact that the EU has not opted in to the Regulation and/or is not a EU country.

-Also, the above actually applies for successions of people who die before or after Brexit.
+The above actually applies for successions of people who die by or after the end Brexit implementation period.

 We have assisted countless British people with their estate planning and successions matters involving Italian assets.

 For the vast majority of cases, British citizens prefer to elect their national law as the one to govern their succession, also with respect to their assets in Italy, regardless of their residence.
 If they clearly express such choice in writing this will facilitate the process greatly when the time comes.